traefik/traefik/docs/content/middlewares/forwardauth.md

 ### `authRequestHeaders`

 The `authRequestHeaders` option is the list of the headers to copy from the request to the authentication server.
-It allows to prevent passing headers that have not to be passed to the authentication server.
+It allows filtering headers that should not be passed to the authentication server.
 If not set or empty then all request headers will be passed.

 ```yaml tab="Docker"